DPatel1416/Gym-app/README.md

 - View exercises on the homepage.
 - Search for exercises using the search bar.
 - Click on an exercise card to view details and watch videos.
-- Use the horizontal scrollbar to navigate through exercises.
+- Use the horizontal scrollbar to navigate through exercises.å